What Is Dan Marino's Net Worth, Career Earnings, and Salary?

 He and his wife Claire had originally listed the home for $15.9 million in 2006 before cutting the price down to $13.5 million.
 No buyers seemed interested in the 15,000-square-foot Tuscan home, which features 10 bedrooms, a pool, a 5,000-bottle wine cellar, and an outdoor pond with real bass swimming inside.
 The home is also situated on a peninsula with a 4.3-acre lot.

-Reports show that in the six years prior to Marino's initial purchase of this condo, the property had doubled in value.
+Reports show that the property had doubled in value in the six years before Marino's initial purchase of this condo.
 Unfortunately, the same pattern did not play out after Dan took ownership, and he was forced to accept a sum of $565,000 for the property 11 years later.